 What is the issue?

-Despite this, official statistics often come with a time lag and can fail to correctly capture the full extent of migration, leaving decisionmakers without timely and robust data to make informed policy decisions.
+In recent years, unprecedented waves of refugees, economic migrants and people displaced by a variety of factors have made migration a high-priority policy issue around the world.
+Despite this, official migration statistics often come with a time lag and can fail to correctly capture the full extent of migration, leaving decision makers without timely and robust data to make informed policy decisions.

-How are we helping?
+How did we help?